magenta/magenta-demos/nsynth/README.md

 ##### instruments
 The 2 dimensional list of instruments to be interpolated.
 The placement of the instrument names in this grid determines where they will appear in the NSynth device.
 The first entry of the first list will be in the bottom left of the grid, while the last entry in the last list will be in the top right.
 The lists should reflect the instrument filenames, i.e. ‘guitar’ will point generate.py to all the correctly named ‘guitar_24.wav’, ‘guitar_28.wav’ files.

-##### magenta_dir
+##### checkpoint_dir
-This should point to the root directory of your Magenta installation.
-This is used to locate the WaveNet checkpoint file so should be set to the Magenta installation containing that file if you have multiple installations.
+This should point to the directory containing the WaveNet checkpoint file to use.

 ##### pitches
 This is a list of the different input pitches that should be interpolated by the pipeline.
 Notes between these pitches will be repitched versions of the nearest generated audio files.